n8n-io/n8n-docs/docs/integrations/builtin/credentials/sendemail.md

 ## Related resources

 Simple Message Transfer Protocol (SMTP) is a standard protocol for sending and receiving email.
-Most email providers offer instructions on setting up their service with SMTP; refer to your provider's SMTP instructions.
+Most email providers offer instructions on setting up their service with SMTP.
+Refer to your provider's SMTP instructions.

 ## Using SMTP account